Srijito354/HackOdisha_IkAI/README.md

 ##
 Thank you for considering VaaniDB!
-We are excited about the potential of enabling everyone to talk to their data effortlessly.
+We are excited about the potential of enabling everyone to talk to their data effortlessly...

+Below is the folder structure of this repo:

 ```
 .